Kaccana-Bhikkhu/kaccana-bhikkhu.github.io/documentation/aboutSources/12_License.md

 __1. CC BY-NC-ND__

 __Scope:__ _The archive as a whole._ At a minimum, this means all files needed to display the complete website and play each audio clip.
-Along with these files, you may additionally include any other new material created as part of the Archive (items #2 and #3 below) and any parts of the Archive drawn from other sources (e.g. session audio recordings and pdf files of the references) that you have permission to distribute in this way.
+Along with these files, you may additionally include any other new material created as part of the Archive (including items #2 and #3 below) and any parts of the Archive drawn from other sources (e.g. session audio recordings and pdf files of the references) that you have permission to distribute in this way.

 __2. CC BY-NC__